 - There is a strong bond between mother and offspring, established very soon after birth.
 Foals are weaned when the next foal is born.

-- These bands will contain some juvenile males, but mature males are generally solitary except at mating time when they form harems which they defend against competitors.
+- These bands will contain some juvenile males, but mature males are generally solitary except at the mating time when they form harems which they defend against competitors.

 - Fights among males for control of the harem can be very savage, with kicking and biting any part they can get hold of.
 The long ears are very vulnerable in fights.